quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### State Synchronization

-The decoder signals key events by emitting decoder instructions ({{decoder-instructions}}) on the decoder stream.
+The decoder signals the following key events by emitting decoder instructions ({{decoder-instructions}}) on the decoder stream.

 #### Completed Processing of a Header Block